isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Warning (Code 1264): Out of range value for column 'c' at row 1030
 {% endhighlight %}

 `SQL_MODE` helpfully detected the problem and prevented data loss.
-As usual, `SQL_MODE` was as useless as it was helpful - while it prevented data loss, it did not point us into the right direct with its error messages at all.
+As usual, `SQL_MODE` was as useless as it was helpful - while it prevented data loss, it did not directly point us into the right direct with its error messages.

-By turning off `SQL_MODE` we get the clipped values copied and a bunch of warnings that everybody ignores all of the time, anyway.
+By turning off `SQL_MODE` we get the clipped values copied and a bunch of warnings that everybody ignores all of the time, anyway, so I guess it's an improvement.

 ### Allowed and disallowed functions